jku/repository-playground/docs/DESIGN-NOTES.md

 This is _not_ a design document, just some initial notes.

+The core assumption here is that
+* we want to build a system that is resilient to repository compromise to a degree where attackers gaining control of the repository software and database would not give them ability to feed downloading clients malicious files.
+* We are going to use TUF with developer signing to implement this

-Implementing a complete community artifact repository is not a small task:
+Implementing a complete community artifact repository like that is not a small task:
 * We should divide this task into subproject
-* We should aim to implement these subprojects as Minimum Viable Products and imprioving as required
+* We should aim to implement these subprojects as Minimum Viable Products and improving them as required

-Some potential subprojects below.
+we should consider following subprojects:

 ## Repository design (client POV)